vmarcinko/art-of-programming/markdowns/code.md

 - HTTP response (network)
 - some file
 - some web page
-- console if the program was executed from terminal)
+- console when the program was executed from terminal

 So now our program would look like:
 ```